What Is Commercial Umbrella Insurance?

 Commercial umbrella insurance can help protect your business from large, unexpected events that could have a devastating impact on your brand reputation and financial stability.
 While standard liability policies can provide some protection, there may be times when losses exceed what they can cover.
 By preparing for the worst-case scenario, you can help protect your company from damaging lawsuits, auto accidents, and product liability claims.

-When do Small Businesses Need Commercial Umbrella Insurance?
+When Do Small Businesses Need Commercial Umbrella Insurance?

 No matter the size of your company or how well it's run, your business faces the potential of a devastating claim arising from an unforeseen event.
-For example, let's say you own a retail store or apartment building, and a customer trips on the carpet and hits his head, sustaining serious brain injury.
+For example, let's say you own a retail store or apartment building, and a customer trips on the carpet and hits his head, sustaining a serious brain injury.

 You could be potentially liable for millions of dollars in medical and other payments.